We are doing science for policy

 These sessions may be scheduled as plenary or concurrent.

-Email your paper and organised session proposals to JRC-SEVILLE-IATRC2019@ec.europa.eu
+Send your paper (1-page long) and organised session (2-pages long) proposals to the co-Chairs (Fabio Santeramo, Dragan Miljkovic, Emanuele Ferrari) via e-mail: JRC-SEVILLE-IATRC2019@ec.europa.eu

-Papers and session proposals received after March 20th will be accepted on quality and space-available basis.
+Papers and session proposals received after 10 April will be accepted on the basis of quality and space available.

 Against this background, the symposium is devoted to deepening the knowledge on the linkages between trade and climate change adaptation and mitigation, in order to reflect on synergies, obstacles and possible solutions to govern an era of important challenges.